 - Sun exposure can help with your acne or pimples.
 This is another false statement.
 Although sunlight can help with the inflammation, generally, it can do more harm than good because the sun tends to break down the collagen we have in our skin.
 Less collagen means that the skin might have difficulty in repairing itself making it more prone to scarring and acne formation.

-So to the question on how to get rid of whiteheads on face ( nose, chin, forehead etc..) , we hope that this detailed guide helped you find some treatments to try in order to get rid of whiteheads fast.
-You can choose between our 7-day treatment or if you are more impatient, try one of those quick fixes, or our homemade remedies.
+So to the question on how to get rid of whiteheads on face ( nose, chin, forehead etc..) , we hope that this detailed guide helped you find some easy treatments to try in order to get rid of whiteheads fast.
+You can choose between our 7-day treatment or if you are more impatient, try one of those quick fixes, or our easy homemade remedies.